What is the purpose of life?

 We have been having a great time with our friends over at the REBT-CBT Forum discussing the timeless question, What is the Purpose of Life?
 Actually, REBT has quite a bit to say about this, but I fear that what it has to say is not very satisfying to those who raise the question!
 Click the blue link below to read my take and to jon the discussion.

-This question can only be valid if one starts from the premise that the idea or theory of purpose that exists outside of our awareness and consciousness is a valid one.
+This question can only be valid if one starts from the premise that the idea or theory of some sort of purpose that exists outside of our awareness and consciousness is a valid one.
 There is no compelling evidence that I am aware of that it is.
 Of course, people have strong opinions about it which they are entitled to.
 So called “Creationists” point to a perceived order and complexity to the universe and to life and conclude that, therefore, it must be the product of an “intelligent design,” and therefore an intelligent designer.
 That is an interesting theory, but it is not evidence of anything one way or the other, except that some people (strongly) believe that perceived order and complexity must axiomatically be purposeful.
 Once again, people are entitled to their beliefs and opinions.
-However, if you really want to escape from this gloomy trap of the dog endlessly chasing his own tail around in circles, continue reading.
+However, if you really want to escape from this gloomy, exhausting trap of the poor little hamster endlessly running around his wheel and getting nowhere, continue reading.

 To put it another way, people who are happy, fulfilled, fruitfully involved in some interesting personal pursuits, supported by loving and nourishing relationships, rarely spend much time worrying about the “Purpose of Life.”
 Those few who do are called philosophers, and I have no beef that or with them, except to observe that the 20th Century sure produced a bunch of gloomy, grumpy philosophers!